SpellarBot/open-data-catalog/datasets/utc6-v4cn.md

 ## Description

-Public authorities are required by Section 2800 of Public Authorities Law to submit annual reports to the Authorities Budget Office that include a schedule of the authorities? debt.
+Public authorities are required by Section 2800 of Public Authorities Law to submit annual reports to the Authorities Budget Office that include a schedule of the authorities’ debt.
 The dataset consists of schedule of debt data reported by Local Development Corporations beginning with fiscal years ending in 2011.

 ## Columns